jglatts/cis_hw_3/README.md

 # cis_hw_3
 HW 3.
-Just a small game thats actually not that boring
+Just a small game wriiten in c thats actually not that boring